 To get work experience, prepare a short CV and hand this in to places in your area which relate to healthcare, saying that you are willing to volunteer.
 These places could be care homes, hospices, dental practices and dental hospitals.
 The NHS, together with the Dental Schools Council, has developed a toolkit for organisations on providing dental work experience.
 You may wish to show this to any dental practices you would like to apply to.

 If you have no luck with this then do not worry.
 Other useful activities might include reading dental journals or following news about the National Health Service.
-These things will emphasise a candidate’s interest in a dental career and willingness to research.
 If you know any dentists then arranging time to speak with one will provide you with material to use in the interview, as well as demonstrate motivation and initiative.
 All dental professionals can be a valuable source of information and experience, not just dentists.
-After all, dentists work as part of large teams involving many healthcare professions, so demonstrating that you have a sense of those professions and how they work together will help you in both your personal statement and interview.
+After all, dentists work as part of large teams involving many different roles, so demonstrating that you have a sense of the members of the dental team and how they work together will help you in both your personal statement and interview.

 Gaining relevant experience during the Covid-19 pandemic

 During the Covid-19 pandemic, applicants to dental school will find it difficult to gain work experience in dental practices and hospital departments.
 Dental schools are aware that the opportunities open to you have been affected and will take this into account.

 Dental schools recommend that you:

 - Speak to dentists and other members of the dental team about what a career in dentistry involves.